 It wasn’t until many years later when I decided to minimize my family’s footprint by learning to live simply.
 I quickly gained the knowledge of why it was necessary to make our own DIY laundry soap.
 With two children in the household with sensitive skin it was necessary to remove as many chemical items as possible from our home.

-The decision to switch from a chemical filled and full of frangrance wash detergent was quite easy.
+The decision to switch from a chemical and toxic fragrant wash detergent was quite easy.
 However, you may need a bit more convincing.

 As yourself the following questions: